 In August 2014, EPA finished relocating its research staff from approximately 38,000 square feet of leased space into the Main Building it owns on the Research Triangle Park, North Carolina, campus.
 Through this consolidation effort, EPA reduced laboratory square footage and renovated existing laboratory space in the Main Building A Wing.

 This consolidation will significantly reduce EPA’s energy intensity and Scope 1 and 2 greenhouse gas emissions.
 It will also reduce the Agency’s operating costs, including rent and annual energy costs.

 Infrastructure Replacement Projects (IRP)

-EPA is undertaking a multi-phase IRP at its Atlantic Ecology Division Laboratory in Narragansett, Rhode Island.
+EPA is undertaking a multi-phase IRP at its Atlantic Coastal Environmental Sciences Division Laboratory in Narragansett, Rhode Island.
 The IRP has several energy performance improvement components, including:

 - Replace traditional fume hoods with more efficient, lower flow fume hoods